One97 Communications

 One97 Communications Ltd. is an Indian multinational technology company, headquartered in Noida.
 It was founded in 2000 by Vijay Shekhar Sharma.
 Through its subsidiaries and businesses, the company offers digital payment and financial services to consumers and merchants in India.
 It also provides mobile advertising, marketing and payments for merchants.

 In 2021, the company became publicly listed after the largest ever initial public offering (IPO) in India's history.
-It was listed on Indian stock exchanges on 08-November-2021.
+It was listed on Indian stock exchanges on 08 November 2021.

 History

 One97 Communications Limited was founded in 2000 by Vijay Shekhar Sharma in New Delhi.
 The company is headquartered in Noida, India.
 It launched Paytm in 2009 as a digital payments platform to facilitate cashless payments.
 It owns various businesses and subsidiaries – Paytm Payments Bank, Paytm Payments Gateway, Paytm Payout, Paytm Money, Paytm Insider, Paytm Insurance, Paytm Postpaid, Paytm for Business, Paytm Credit Cards, and Paytm First Games.

+Divisions

+Paytm Money

+Paytm Money is an Indian wealth-technology platform and stock broker, operating as a division of One97 Communications, the parent company of Paytm.
+Headquartered in Delhi, it offers retail investors access to equities, derivatives, mutual funds, exchange-traded funds (ETFs), initial public offerings (IPOs), fixed income instruments, and retirement products.

+Paytm Money was incorporated in 2017 as a wholly owned subsidiary of One97 Communications, and launched in 2018 with direct mutual fund investments.
+Between 2019 and 2021, the platform included stock broking, retirement products, and futures & options trading.

+In 2023, the company introduced a bonds investment platform and reported profitability for FY 2022–23, citing brokerage income growth.

+Paytm Travel

+Paytm Travel is the online travel services division of One97 Communications, the parent company of Paytm.
+Headquartered in Noida, Uttar Pradesh, it provides booking solutions for flights, trains, buses and hotels, including Tatkal train tickets and international flights.
+The travel division is headed by Vikash Jalan as CEO.

+Initially began with railway ticket booking with the IRCTC, the company launched a travel marketplace, starting with bus ticket bookings in 2015 through aggregator partnerships.

+In 2019, Paytm acquired NightStay, a last-minute hotel booking platform, marking its entry into the hospitality segment.

+In 2024, Paytm announced partnerships with global aggregators including Skyscanner, Google Flights, and Wego to expand international booking options.
+By early 2025, Paytm partnered with Agoda to provide hotel booking options in India and overseas markets.